worldcoin/hubble-commander/docs/api_changelist.md

 ==================

 This list was created retroactively and is unlikely to be exhaustive.
-Our architecture makes it difficult to list all the places our behavior under errors has changed but it is very likely that errors now return different error codes and messages than they used to.
+Our architecture makes it difficult to list all the places our behavior under errors has changed but the error handling was significantly revamped and it is very likely that code which relies on specific error codes or messages will need to be changed.

+0. For all responses object keys are serialized a little differently; they used to be in `camelCase` but now they are in `TitleCase`. e.g. `latestBatch` is now `LatestBatch`.

 1. `hubble_getNetworkInfo`
   - The `DeploymentBlock` key has been renamed to `AccountRegistryDeploymentBlock`